-The Company believes that it currently has sufficient funds to initiate the Phase I clinical trial of LB-100 and to continue to fund its operating plans through at least December 31, 2013.
-Accordingly, in late 2013 or early 2014, in order to continue to fund the Company's operations in 2014 and thereafter, it is likely that the Company will be required to raise additional capital.
-If cash resources are insufficient to satisfy the Company's cash requirements at that time, the Company would be required to scale back or discontinue its technology and product development programs, or obtain funds, if available, through strategic alliances that may require the Company to relinquish rights to certain of its products, or to discontinue its operations entirely.
+At December 31, 2013, the Company had cash and money market funds aggregating \$481,154.
+The Company believes that it has sufficient funds to continue with the Phase 1 clinical trial of LB-100 and to fund its operating plans through April 30, 2014.
+Accordingly, in order to continue to fund the Company's operations in 2014 and thereafter, the Company will need to raise additional capital, likely in the form of equity, aggregating at least \$2,000,000 to fund operations for the next twelve months Market conditions present uncertainty as to the Company's ability to secure additional funds.
+There can be no assurances that the Company will be able to secure additional financing on acceptable terms or at all.
+If cash resources are insufficient to satisfy the Company's ongoing cash requirements, the Company would be required to scale back or discontinue its technology and product development programs and/or clinical trials, or obtain funds, if available (although there can be no certainty), through strategic alliances that may require the Company to relinquish rights to certain of its products, or to discontinue its operations entirely.